Android-Device-Development/LineageOS-Releases/README.md

 - Razziell for his work on markw

 - Hikari-no-Tenshi for his work on mido

+- Many other ROM developer team members that helped into bringing this project out

 Example of an issue report:
 >